Back to Search Results

 Dr. Hawley has published almost 200 original and review articles on stem cell and regenerative biology, the genetic underpinnings of disease with an emphasis in hematology/oncology, cancer drug resistance mechanisms, and experimental therapeutics as well as gene delivery and flow cytometry-based detection methodologies.
 Together with Teresa Hawley, he edited the second, third and fourth editions of Flow Cytometry Protocols, Volumes 263, 699 and 1678 in the Methods in Molecular Biology series published by Humana Press/Springer Nature.
-Dr. Hawley is best known for developing the MSCV (murine stem cell virus) retroviral vector which has been utilized in thousands of scientific publications.
+Dr. Hawley is best known for developing the MSCV (murine stem cell virus) retroviral vector, derivatives of which have been utilized in thousands of scientific publications and in the first FDA-approved CAR T-cell therapy for adult patients with relapsed or treatment-resistant large B-cell lymphoma.
 Among his notable collaborative achievements: evidence that retroviral-like intracisternal A particle sequences are mobile genetic elements in the mouse genome (with Nobumichi Hozumi); functional antigen-specific recombinant antibody production by gene transfer into lymphoid cells (with Nobel Laureate Georges Köhler and Nobumichi Hozumi); description of the jellyfish A. Victoria green fluorescent protein gene as a flow cytometric reporter in mammalian cells (with Linzhao Cheng); preclinical studies of interleukin 11, a hematopoietic growth factor originally approved for chemotherapy-induced thrombocytopenia (with Samuel Goldman); lentiviral vector-mediated genetic modification of human pluripotent stem cells (with James Thomson); a proof-of-concept cancer immunogene T-cell therapy approach that successfully translated into the clinic (with Steven Rosenberg and Richard Morgan); and identification of autophagy gene variants in sporadic Parkinson’s disease (with Bo Yan).
 Dr. Hawley's current research is especially focused on rhabdomyosarcoma, the most common soft-tissue malignancy in children for which new treatments are much needed (with Javed Khan).

 View publications by this faculty member from January 1, 2013 - present